mobvoi/ticdesign/_en/doc/index.md

 Similar to Android’s [`AlertDialog`][android-alert-dialog], you can also create a list selcection dialog by setting the item, singleChoiceItems and multipleChoiceItems of Dialog, in order to acquire results of user’s selection of list.

-The way to use it is no different from that of [AlertDialog](#alert-dialog), similar to the codes below:
+The way to use it is no different from that of [AlertDialog](#alert-dialog).
+The following is the codes:

 ``` java
 final List<Integer> selection = new ArrayList<>();